Protests In Nigeria Over Police Brutality - UrduPoint

 Protests In Nigeria Over Police Brutality

-Protestors gathered peacefully in the economic hub Lagos but in the capital Abuja, the crowd was met with teargas according to one of the organisers.

-"Our members were close to 200 in the protest.
-We were teargassed," said human rights activist Deji Adeyanju.

-"It's just sad that they are clamping down on peaceful civil protest."
-Anger has been brewing on social media after a video went viral showing the alleged killing of a man by a police officer in Delta state -- a video that authorities denied was real.
+Anger has been brewing on social media after the video of the alleged killing in the southern Delta state, which authorities denied was real.

 The man who filmed the video was arrested, provoking even more anger.